MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/rms-requirements-client-devices.md

 ---

-# Client devices that support Azure RMS
+# Azure RMS Requirements: Client devices that support Azure RMS
 Use the following sections to identify which devices support Azure Rights Management (Azure RMS), and which Rights Management capabilities they support.

 ## Computers